 Kwan Tai is worshipped in popular Confucianism, Taoism, and Chinese Buddhism.
 The Kwan Tai literally means Emperor Kwan.
 However, he was actually not a king.
 Instead, he was a renowned general and the sworn brother of Liu Bei, the first ruler of the state of Shu Han in the Three Kingdoms (CE 184/220–280) period of China.
 He is worshipped by many folks, although he was defeated and killed in the war.
 Why is he worth respect?
 Originally named Kwan Yu, he is best known for his loyalty to Liu Bei and his righteousness.
 After his death, he was deified by Chinese folks as the Martial God or Warrior God.

 There are a number of Kwan Tai Temples in Hong Kong including the one in Tai O and Man Mo Temple in Sheung Wan.
-You can celebrate his birthday by visiting his temples and light some incense sticks.
+You can celebrate his birthday by visiting his temples and lighting some incense sticks.

 7. Hungry Ghost Festival